 Who doesn’t want their kid mastering ranged weapons?

 Make sure the target is large enough to safely protect anything under, over, or to the side of the target.
 Generally speaking, my children had no problem keeping the throwing axe on a target that was a little over 4 feet tall and 3 feet wide.
 That said, I would prefer a target at least 1 foot larger in both directions, though that would cut down on its portability.
+It helps to mark the front of the target with a circle about the size of a soccer ball.

 Screw Through the Back